Alexmsit/makemore/README.md

 ## 1. Info

-This repository contains code as well as notes from the [spelled-out into to Large Language Modeling](https://www.youtube.com/watch?v=PaCmpygFfXo&t=5s) by Andrej Karpathy.
+This repository contains code from the [spelled-out into to Large Language Modeling](https://www.youtube.com/watch?v=PaCmpygFfXo&t=5s) by Andrej Karpathy.
 This lecture shows how makemore, which is an autoregressive character-level language model, is built from scratch.

 <hr>